johandb/dynaform-module/projects/dynaform/README.md

 And finally do something in you AppComponent to build the dynamic forms

+NOTE : You can replace the values for value in the Field class with your property value i.e value: myclass.someproperty

 ```javascript
 import { Component, ViewChild, OnInit } from '@angular/core';